-Purpose of the foster care program
+Purpose of the Foster Care Program

-oster care is an essential family and child welfare service for children, youth and their families who must live apart for a limited or long period of time.
-It is an alternative outof-home support service for children and youth in care who are unable to remain with their families because their biological parents are unable to care for them.
-The goal of foster care is to provide opportunities for the healing, growth, development and support of the children so that they may be reunited with their biological family.
-The responsibility of the foster family is to provide foster children with safe, healthy and nurturing relationships and environments.
+Foster care is an essential family and child welfare service for children, youth, and their families who must live apart for a limited or long period of time.
+It is an alternative out-of-home support service for children and youth in care who are unable to remain with their families because their biological parents are unable to adequately care for them.
+The goal of foster care is to provide opportunities for the healing, growth, development, and support of the children so that they may be reunited with their biological family.
+The responsibility of the foster family is to provide foster children with safe, healthy, and nurturing relationships and environments.